Are we so distracted by social media that we have forgotten about “the media” in our marketing efforts?

 - When used for a story or article, become a marketer for them.
 Help spread the news!

 - Later, when writing internal posts or guest posts, link to the reporter’s story, building links to the site and story.
-The added marketing effort will be appreciated.
+The added marketing effort will be appreciated, plus they’ll appreciate the win-win scenario.

 - Don’t tell Cutts, but guest blogging is a great way to show reporters you’re a ‘giver,’ offering insight on digital properties of others.